ChefsSlaad/foundry_swag_docker/README.md

       mkdir -p ~/swag-foundry/swag
       cd ~/swag-foundry

-Download the foundryvtt-0.x.x.zip file and copy it into this directory
+## Get a timed url
+go to https://foundryvtt.com/community/chefsslaad/licenses, select Linux/NodeJS under Operating system and click **timed url** a temporary url file will be copied to your clipboard.

+### *note*,
+the next steps may take more time than you have for your timed url.
+Dont worry about it. you can request a new timed url as often as you like.
+Just keep the tab open and be ready to copy it again when needed.

-## Deploying the stack
+## Deploy the stack
 We are going to create a configuration file for docker that tells it how to run our swag/foundry stack:

     nano docker-compose.yaml